-Rainbow Hot Springs is a primitive and isolated hot springs, north of Pagosa Springs.
-It involves a lengthy hike into the secluded Weminuche Wilderness Area.
+Rainbow Hot Springs is a primitive and isolated mineral hot spring, north of Pagosa Springs.
+It involves a long hike into the secluded Weminuche Wilderness Area.

-Rainbow Springs are built along the side of the fast-flowing San Juan River.
+Rainbow Springs is built along the side of the fast-flowing San Juan River.
 There are two separate pools, each constructed and maintained by previous visitors.
 You can adjust the rocks to keep out more of the cool river water and keep in the hot mineral water (affiliate link).

 The lower pool is the larger and cooler of the two.
 It’s about 20 ft long by 8 ft wide.
 This pool lies directly on the shore of the river and averages around 95°F. There is room for about 6-10 people.